PxTools/PxApiSpecs/specs_template.md

 ##### lang
 An optional language parameter.
 ##### ouputFormat
-One of json or json-stat2.
+One of json-px or json-stat2.
 The default is given by the configuration endpoint.
 #### Example response
 ```json
 ::: examples/tables-table-metadata-response.json